 The good news about skin cancer is that the most prevalent form, basal cell carcinoma (BCC), is the least likely to metastasize or spread.
 If found early, most BCCs can be taken care of in a dermatologist’s office.

 The second most common form of skin cancer is squamous cell carcinoma (SCC).
 While it is more serious than basal cell carcinomas, SCC has a relatively low rate of metastasis.

 Melanoma is the most deadly form of skin cancer.
 It frequently spreads to other areas of the body.

 Most medical malpractice in skin cancer cases involves a failure to diagnose the condition, especially melanoma.
 Doctors who do not recognize a melanoma, who fail to order a biopsy or who delay treatment of a lesion that tests positive for melanoma may be held responsible for the damages they caused.

 The attorneys of Koskoff Koskoff & Bieder PC, represent clients who lost the chance to benefit from early treatment of skin cancer.
 We also represent clients who were the victims of surgical errors and pre- or post-operative surgical errors as well as those harmed by hospital-acquired infections.
 Whether you were harmed by a melanoma misdiagnosis or a hospital mistake, we may be able to help.

 If medical malpractice played a role in the diagnosis or treatment of your skin cancer or that of your loved one, please contact Koskoff Koskoff & Bieder PC, to arrange a free consultation and case evaluation.
-From offices in Bridgeport, Danbury and New Haven, Connecticut, our medical malpractice lawyers represent clients throughout the state.
+Our medical malpractice lawyers represent clients throughout the state.